Matsumoto Castle

-Matsumoto Castle (松本城, Matsumoto-jō), originally known as Fukashi Castle, is one of Japan's premier historic castles, along with Himeji and Kumamoto.
+Matsumoto Castle (松本城, Matsumoto-jō), originally known as Fukashi Castle, is a castle in city of Matsumoto, Nagano Prefecture.
+It is one of Japan's premier historic castles, along with Himeji and Kumamoto.
 It was the seat of Matsumoto Domain under the Edo Period Tokugawa shogunate.
-It is located in the city of Matsumoto, in Nagano Prefecture.

 The keep (天守閣, tenshukaku), which was completed in the late sixteenth century, maintains its original wooden interiors and external stonework.
 It is listed as a National Treasure of Japan, and is one of the twelve surviving tenshu in Japan.
 It is surrounded by four other buildings also designated as National Treasures.

 Matsumoto Castle is a flatland castle 平城 (hirajiro) because it is not built on a hilltop or amid rivers, but on a plain.
 Its complete defences would have included an extensive system of inter-connecting walls, moats, and gatehouses.